vansu99/prompts/basic-design.md

 Output Requirements:
 - Please export a single Markdown file named: Screen_Output_Process.md
 - The content should be structured as follows:
-  1. Diplay the title of the screen
+  1. Display the title of the screen
+  2. Displays a brief but complete description of the business logic of the screen but does not describe the steps involved in the screen.
+Title the section as 概要
-  2. Provided Image : Embed the image reference at the top of the file.
+  3. Provided Image: Embed the image reference at the top of the file.
-  3. The content of first section to last section
+  4. The content of the first section to the last section
-  4. Each section must follow the exact table format and content rules above
+  5. Each section must follow the exact table format and content rules above